Manufacturing: Operations: Manufacturing Orders

 Since the full workflow will be explained in the Manufacturing Workflow documentation, we'll briefly go over what the options are on a Confirmed Manufacturing Order here.

 You can Scrap a component before or after checking availability.
+The MO will adjust to reserve existing quantities or trigger a purchase or manufacturing order to fulfill the requirements.

 Adjust the quantity to produce